- How Sleep Works

 Best CBD Topical for Inflammation – cbdMD

-Best CBD Topical for Pain Relief – Fab CBD
+Best CBD Topical for Pain Relief – Green Roads

 CBD consumers with inflammation pains typically need topicals that provide above-average relief.
 The Recover topical from cbdMD is a great option because it is formulated with a broad-spectrum extraction process that retains not only the CBD, but also other cannabinoids, terpenes, and amino acids.
 The result is a soothing salve that targets inflamed areas and alleviates a fair amount of pain.
 However, Recover does not contain any THC.

 The topical contains a host of natural ingredients, including organic arnica flower extract, emulsifying wax, and more than a dozen essential oils.
 Recover is available in 300mg, 750mg, and 1500mg concentrations.
 Tub and squeezable tube containers are available.
 In terms of pricing, cbdMD Recover is fairly inexpensive at $0.07 to $0.10 per mg (depending on the concentration).

 Fab CBD offers the CBD Muscle & Joint Pain Topical, a highly effective salve designed for people with inflammation, muscle pain, and other painful conditions.
 This full-spectrum topical comes in a 2-oz. container with a 600mg concentration, making it exceptionally potent compared to similar products.
 Please note the CBD Muscle & Joint Pain Topical contains up to 0.3% THC.

 The topical’s ingredients include soothing substances like aloe vera, cocoa butter, and coconut oil that target and alleviate high-pain areas.
 It also has a pleasant blood orange scent that masks the smell of CBD and other cannabinoids.
 The topical is considered vegan, and is derived from organic, non-GMO hemp.
 Its current price-point is roughly $0.11 per mg, which is considered below-average.